Herbertkartel/alx-low_level_programming/0x12-singly_linked_lists/README.md

-Add a new node at the begining
+Add node at the end of the list